jennifermarsman/MomsAdoptingMomsApp/README.md

   },
   ```

   In this scenario, the "Next" step for SecondStep is called "ThirdStep1", but the actual step name is "ThirdStep", so it can't find the step when doing a lookup.
+To fix:
-To fix, ensure that the values for all Responses keys correspond to valid steps.
+  1. Ensure that the values for all Responses keys correspond to valid steps in the navigation.json file.
+  2. You may also have to edit the "Moms Adopting Moms" spreadsheet if a bad key got written there, or else the foster parent will be stuck on that step.
+Check the "CurrentStep" column and ensure all steps are valid.